Unconditional Quantum Advantage for Sampling with Shallow Circuits: Introduction

 It is straightforward to see that $\NUrot{\theta}$ is linear, but not unitary. $\NUrot{\theta}$ can be interpreted as a ``self-controlled'' $X$ rotation gate.
 That is, applied to the $\ket{0}$ state, it acts as the identity, and on the $\ket{1}$ state, an $e^{i\theta X}$ is applied.
 For this reason, it is convenient to draw the gate and its adjoint as

-Upon post-selection on the output of $\NUrot{\theta}^\dagger$ in the computational basis, we can simplify our circuit as follows:
+Upon post-selection on the output of $\NUrot{\theta}^\dagger$ in the computational basis, we can simplify these operations as follows:

-\paragraph{Non-unitary circuit construction with advice} [1]{\scalebox{.9}{#1}} In this section, we aim to illustrate how together these non-unitary gates, and $\GHZ$ advice can be used to produce an $n$-bit distribution where the first $(n-1)$ bits are uniformly random, and the final bit is a function of the Hamming weight of the first $(n-1)$.
-Once endowed with a \GHZ state and our $\NUrot{\theta}$ gates, one can construct a rather simple circuit towards this goal.
+\paragraph{Approximate sampling with a non-unitary circuit} [1]{\scalebox{.9}{#1}} In this section, we aim to illustrate how together these non-unitary gates, and $\GHZ$ advice can be used to produce an $n$-bit distribution where the first $(n-1)$ bits are uniformly random, and the final bit is a function of the Hamming weight of the first $(n-1)$ which approximates $(X, \majmod{p}(X) \oplus \parity(X))$.
 We proceed by walking through an example on $n=4$ qubits.

-Starting with the $\ket{\GHZ_4}$ state, we apply a Hadamard gate to each qubit, and then apply our ``self-controlled''-rotation gates $\NUrot{\theta}^\dagger$ to all but the last qubit as shown on the left hand side below.
-To see why this circuit is sampling close to our goal distribution, we proceed with a series of circuit identities.
-The first, is the fact that $H^{\otimes n}$ maps the state $\ket{\GHZ_n}$ to the $\ket{\textrm{EVEN}_n}$ state.
+Starting with the $\ket{\GHZ_4}$ state, we apply a Hadamard gate to each qubit, and then apply our ``self-controlled'' rotation gates $\NUrot{\theta}^\dagger$ to all but the last qubit as shown on the left hand side below.
+To analyze the output distribution of this circuit we proceed with a series of circuit identities.
+The first is the fact that $H^{\otimes n}$ maps the state $\ket{\GHZ_n}$ to the $\ket{\textrm{EVEN}_n}$ state.
 Here, the $\EVEN_n$ state denotes the uniform superposition over all even $n$-bit strings.

 Suppose we measure the first $3$ qubits in the $\{\ket{0}, \ket{1}\}$ basis, getting outcomes $x_1, x_2, x_3, x_4 \in \zo$.
 Using the circuit identities in \Cref{eq:NUcircuit_identities}, we have